Policy Statement on Safeguarding - Protection of Children and Adults

 - Ripon College Cuddesdon is committed to the safeguarding of children and vulnerable adults and ensuring their well-being.

-- We recognise the personal dignity and rights of adults and will ensure all our policies and procedures will reflect this.
+- We recognise the personal dignity and rights of adults and children and will ensure all our policies and procedures will reflect this.

 - We believe all adults should enjoy and have access to every aspect of the life of Ripon College Cuddesdon.

 - We undertake to exercise proper care in the appointment and selection of those who will work with children and vulnerable adults.

 - We believe every child should be valued, safe and happy.
 We want to make sure that children we have contact with know this and are empowered to tell us if they are experiencing harm.